savant250/savant250/README.md

 - 👋 Hi, I’m @savant250
 - 👀 I’m interested in learning coding
-- 🌱 I’m currently learning Python for Economics
+- 🌱 I’m currently learning Tools for Data Science
 - 💞️ I’m looking to collaborate on various projects.
 - 📫 How to reach me at nzayi.savant1@gmail.com